-(Last UPDATED 8/3/2022) Description and review of lunch at the High Hand Nursery Cafe located in Loomis on the grounds of the High-Hand Nursery.
+(Last UPDATED 8/3/2022) Description and review the High Hand Cafe located on the grounds of the High-Hand Nursery in Loomis.

 A friend and I met a mutual friend who lives in Loomis at the High-Hand Nursery Café (High-Hand Café) for lunch on a recent Sunday.
-The High-Hand Café is on the grounds of the High-Hand Nursery in Loomis, which is approximately 24 miles from Sacramento.
+The High-Hand Café is on the grounds of the High-Hand Nursery in Loomis.
+The nursery is approximately 24 miles from Sacramento.

 High-Hand Nursery is what I call a “destination”.
 Not only does the High-Hand Nursery carry a wide array of what you would expect to find at a top-notch nursery – but the complex is also home to the High-Hand Café, a variety of shops, and the High-Hand Art Gallery.

-The two of us arrived a bit early and we took advantage of the time to take a brief tour of the various shops in the complex.
-I had never been there before, while it had been years since my friend had last been there.
+The two of us had arrived a bit early for lunch, so we took advantage of the time to take a brief tour of the various shops in the complex.
+This was my first time there, while it had been years since my friend had last been there.

 See related post: High-Hand Nursery Shops and Art Gallery